 Between 1960 and 1975, Danish female life expectancy increased from 74 to 77 years mainly due to reductions in infant mortality and mid- and old-age cardiovascular mortality (Figure 2).
 For males1, infant mortality was also reduced, but the contribution from cardiovascular diseases was absent (see Supplementary Figure 1), resulting in a small increase in life expectancy from 70.4 to 71.3 years.
 For both sexes, lifespan inequality was reduced mainly because of the reduction in infant mortality.

 Between 1975 and 1995, Danish female life expectancy stagnated at about 77 years because a continued reduction in infant mortality and old-age cardiovascular mortality was offset by an increase in (mainly smoking-related) cancer and non-infectious respiratory mortality between ages 55 and 85 (Figure 2).
 Also, reduction in cardiovascular mortality was lower in Danish females relative to Danish males and Swedish females (Supplementary Figure 1).
-The impact of mortality change on lifespan inequality is more complicated: at younger ages mortality reduction results in deaths being compressed into a narrower age range, reducing lifespan inequalities.
+The impact of mortality change on lifespan inequality is more complicated due to the presence of the threshold age described earlier: at younger ages mortality reduction results in deaths being compressed into a narrower age range, reducing lifespan inequalities.
 At older ages mortality reduction stretches out the right tail of the age-at-death distribution, increasing lifespan inequality.
 Overall, lifespan inequality was mostly unchanged among Danish females because there was little compression of mortality for most causes.
 Increases in smoking-related cancer and non-infectious respiratory diseases were apparent over both these ‘younger’ and ‘older’ ages with opposite effects, but on balance increased lifespan inequality during the period (Figure 2).
 For males, the reduction in lifespan inequality was larger than for females, mainly driven by a reduction in infant mortality and early-life external mortality (Supplementary Figure 1).

-Between 1995 and 2014, Danish female and male life expectancy increased (from 77.8 to 82.7 and 72.7 to 78.6, respectively) due to almost all causes, particularly cardiovascular conditions which were concentrated over adult ages.
+Between 1995 and 2014, Danish female and male life expectancy increased (from 77.8 to 82.7 and 72.7 to 78.6, respectively) due to almost all causes, particularly cardiovascular conditions which occurred over adult ages.
 As for lifespan inequality, for both sexes all ages and all causes up to around the life expectancy reduced inequality, while a reduction in cardiovascular mortality at ages higher than life expectancy increased inequality.

 [Figure 2 about here]